donovan-k/SteamGamesGraphing/proposal.md

 ## Timeline
 Identify a list of tasks ( data acquisition, data processing, individual algorithm completion, final deliverable production Make a timeline using the above.
-Tentative thoughts
+Tentative thoughts:
-	Data acquistion/processing- Completed at least by the end of the first week Algorithms and functionality-
+Data acquistion/processing- Completed at least by the end of the first week
+> Algorithms and functionality-
-		BFS- Estimated completion by end of second week.
+>	* BFS- Estimated completion by end of second week.
-		Strongly Connected Components- Estimated completion by end of second week.
+>	* Strongly Connected Components- Estimated completion by end of second week.
-		Force Directed Graphing- Estimated completion by end of third week.
+>	* Force Directed Graphing- Estimated completion by end of third week.
-		GUI learn/creation- Learn things over first two weeks, creation to be decided.
+>	* GUI learn/creation- Learn things over first two weeks, creation to be decided.
-	Final deliverable completion date- Completed by end of fourth week.
+>Final deliverable completion date- Completed by end of fourth week.

 ## Discarded